jherrick1/US_Energy_Utility_Rates/README.md

 The first three (state, year, sector) are included on a sidebar which adjust the line graph parameters, while the other two (provider, count type) allows the user to select the contents of the graph.
 ### Widget Options
-- State:
+- State: Every state in the US, including a 'US' option that is a total of all states (some providers have less state options)
-- Year:
+- Year: 2010-2021 opton range
-- Sector:
+- Sector: Total, Residential, Commercial, Industrial, Transportation
-- Provider:
+- Provider: Total Electric Industry, Delivery Only Providers, Energy Only Providers, Full-Service Providers, Competitive Service Providers
-- Count Type:
+- Count Type: Revenues (thousand $$), Sales (megawatthours), Customers (count), Price (cents/kWh)